Lorddragonfira/sixpack/README.md

 - [ ] Ease of control with app on cellphone
 - [ ] I don't want to have to buy a new cradle for this function
 - [ ] Cost too much money

+## Smart system improvements

+Changed unit to an unintrusive and functional design Taken into consideration extrra functions such as light functions for learning, bluetooth capabilities and wifi connections Want to create a user friendly and intuitive app

 ## Reflect
 - [ ] Gizelle completed